Yugoslav Railways: Classification system

 A new numbering system was tried for the new standard locomotives built from 1930.
 All locomotives were renumbered by 1935, which was valid for steam engines.

 The locomotives on the Bosnian gauge were classified 70-98 and for the gauge 99.2, 99.3 and 99.4.

-A three-plus-three digit class designation system was used from the late 1950s - the first digit indicated the power type of vehicle: 0, 1 and 2 were reserved for steam traction, 3 indicated 3 kV DC traction; 4 25 kV AC traction; 5 multisystem traction (not used until the Slovenian Railways, which inherited the Yugoslav naming scheme, introduced class 541 electric locomotives), 6 diesel electric; 7 diesel hydraulic; 8 diesel mechanical transmittion and 9 an infrastructure or works vehicle.
+A three-plus-three digit class designation system was used from the late 1950s - the first digit indicated the power type of vehicle: 0, 1 and 2 were reserved for steam traction, 3 indicated 3 kV DC traction; 4 25 kV AC traction; 5 multisystem traction (not used until the Slovenian Railways, which inherited the Yugoslav naming scheme, introduced class 541 electric locomotives), 6 diesel electric; 7 diesel hydraulic; 8 diesel mechanical transmission and 9 an infrastructure or works vehicle.
 The second digit indicated the vehicles gauge and axle arrangement: 0, a narrow gauge railcar; 1, a standard gauge railcar; numbers 2 to 8 indicated a locomotive with that number of driving axles.
 The third digit indicated different classes within the type description.
 The fourth digit indicated class subtypes, and the last two digits the vehicle number (starting at 01).